lakardion/fakeborn/README.md

 # Summary

 Simple repo to create my own fake data with deno.
-Used for mocked things if FE for occasional convenience since Mockaroo is quite cumbersome to use sometimes.
+Used for mocked things in FE projects for occasional convenience since Mockaroo is quite cumbersome to work with sometimes.

 # Setup